antoanetad78/IntegerConverter/README.md

 *Only works with integers up to 15 digits long
 *Only converts to English.

-** Work on adding a decimal nnumbers and other languages is ongoig
+** Work on adding decimal numbers conversion and other languages is ongoig